shinyColumn/sch-guard/README.md

 ```

 No install step beyond having Python 3.9+ and one of:
-- `ANTHROPIC_API_KEY` set in your environment (SCH-Guard calls the
+- `ANTHROPIC_API_KEY` set in your environment (SCH Guard calls the
   Anthropic API directly — run `pip install anthropic` first), or
-- an authenticated `claude` CLI session (SCH-Guard shells out to
+- an authenticated `claude` CLI session (SCH Guard shells out to
   `claude -p` in headless mode; no extra install needed).

-SCH-Guard picks whichever is available automatically.
+SCH Guard picks whichever is available automatically.

 ## Usage